Hello and welcome to my review of the Salomon Alibi snowboard bindings.

 Who are the Alibis Most Suited to?

-They would also be an awesome choice as low cost (but still good quality) all-mountain bindings.
+They would also be a good choice choice as low cost (but still decent quality) all-mountain bindings.

 Not a good choice for a beginner (too stiff) but anyone into this style of riding from high level intermediate and up they’re suitable.